Accessory (legal term): History

 The English legal authority William Blackstone, in his Commentaries, defined an accessory as:

 He goes on to define an accessory-before-the-fact in these words:

 and an accessory-after-the-fact as follows:

 Specific laws

 Canada

 The Criminal Code has several sections which deal with accessory to offences:

-For these purposes, abetting means "to encourage or set on" and an abettor is "an instigator or setter on, one who promotes or procures a crime to be committed..."
+For these purposes, abetting means "to encourage or set on" and an abettor is "an instigator or setter on, one who promotes or procures a crime to be committed".

 Note that under s.
 21(2), the words "ought to have known" indicating objective knowledge have been ruled unconstitutional by the Supreme Court of Canada in cases where the principal offence requires subjective foresight of the consequences, such as murder (R v Logan, [1990] 2 SCR 731).

 France

-Article 121-6 states that "the accomplice to the offence, in the meaning of article 121-7, is punishable as a perpetrator".
+Article 121-6 of the French criminal code states that "the accomplice to the offence, in the meaning of article 121-7, is punishable as a perpetrator".
 Article 121-7 distinguishes, in its two paragraphs, complicity by aiding or abetting and complicity by instigation.
-It thus states that: